Naresea/splittermond4foundry/README.md

 - There's no compendium content
 -> I hope there will be at some point. :) I don't know how much of the rulebooks I am allowed to provide as compendium, though.

-- "Ausbildung", "Abstammung", "Kultur", etc provide modifiers?
--> Yes.
-I want to add an option to include the skill increases, strengths, masteries etc. in these items so eventually you only have to drag & drop them on a character to apply the associated changes

 - The portrait icon sucks.
 -> I know... it works for some portraits, for others you have to tweak the image a bit.